uw-pycert-course-01/assignment04/README.md

 Anubhaw,10,arya0@uw.edu
 ```

-In this weeks' assignment we are going to modify our previous scripts to add additional complexity, including validation and exception tracking code.
+In this week's assignment we are going to modify our previous scripts to add additional complexity, including validation and exception tracking code.

 ### Part 1
 We'll start by modifying the first program (which printed out the questions and added a new one).